akramhussein/snips-mqtt-relay/README.md

 # snips-mqtt-relay
-Snips app for relaying MQTT messages over BLE for the iOS app.
+App for relaying MQTT messages over BLE to the iOS app.